 Essential Utilities, Inc. ("we", "us", "our" or the "Company"), a Pennsylvania corporation, is the holding company for regulated utilities providing water, wastewater, or natural gas services to what we estimate to be almost five million people in Pennsylvania, Ohio, Texas, Illinois, North Carolina, New Jersey, Indiana, Virginia, West Virginia, and Kentucky under the Aqua and Peoples brands.
 One of our largest operating subsidiaries, Aqua Pennsylvania, Inc. ("Aqua Pennsylvania"), provides water or wastewater services to approximately one-half of the total number of water or wastewater customers we serve, who are located in the suburban areas in counties north and west of the City of Philadelphia and in 27 other counties in Pennsylvania.
 Our other regulated water or wastewater utility subsidiaries provide similar services in seven other states.
-Additionally, pursuant to the Company's growth strategy, commencing on March 16, 2020, with the completion of the Peoples Gas Acquisition, the Company began to provide natural gas distribution services to customers in western Pennsylvania, Kentucky, and West Virginia.
-Approximately 93% of the total number of natural gas utility customers we serve are in western Pennsylvania.
+Additionally, pursuant to the Company's growth strategy, commencing on March 16, 2020, with the completion of the Peoples Gas Acquisition, the Company began to provide natural gas distribution services to customers in western Pennsylvania.
 Lastly, the Company's market-based activities are conducted through Aqua Infrastructure, LLC and Aqua Resources, Inc. and certain other non-regulated subsidiaries of Peoples.
 Aqua Infrastructure provides non-utility raw water supply services for firms in the natural gas drilling industry.
-Aqua Resources manages a water system operating and maintenance contract, and offers, through a third-party, water and sewer service line protection solutions and repair services to households.
-The nonregulated subsidiaries of Peoples provide utility service line protection solutions and repair services to households and operates gas marketing and production entities.
+Aqua Resources manages a water system operating and maintenance contract, and offers, through a third party, water and sewer service line protection solutions and repair services to households.
+The non-regulated subsidiaries of Peoples provide utility service line protection solutions and repair services to households and operates gas marketing and production entities.